deepesdl/deepesdl-doc/docs/science_cases/polar_science.md

 retriggering the SentinelHub query/preprocessing/download steps.

-The neural network was implemented using TensorFlow and Keras, incorporating within a U-Net architecture a pre-trained MobileNetV2 encoder and a trainable pix2pix decoder.
+The neural network was implemented using TensorFlow and Keras, incorporating within a U-Net architecture (Fig. 2) a pre-trained MobileNetV2 encoder and a trainable pix2pix decoder.

 <figure markdown="span">
     ![](img/polar_fig2.png)
     <figcaption>
-        The U-Net architecture used.
+        Fig. 2: The U-Net architecture used.
     </figcaption>
 </figure>